wangc86/csc9006/lab1.md

 **Now, save your output of test.sh to a file named 'rm.output' and put it in your GitHub repo.**

 Now we compare the deadline miss ratios under RM with that under an artificial scheduling algorithm named RMI (shorthand for RM-Inverse).
 In RMI, in contrast to RM, we assign a higher priority to a task of lower rate.
 In our task set, you can simply switch the priority levels, by replacing the priority level of t1 by that of t2 and the priority level of both t2 and t3 by the previous priority level of t1.
-Named the new code t1rmi, t2rmi, and t3rmi, respectively.
+Name the new code t1rmi, t2rmi, and t3rmi, respectively.

 Run the following script to get the deadline miss ratio of t1rmi and t3rmi: